AlexBarsen/ClubRossignol/README.md

 # ClubRossignol

-Club Rossingol is a Pub located at the base of the slope in Poiana Brasov, Romania.
+Club Rossingol is a location sitauted at the base of the slope in Poiana Brasov, Romania.
 Besides the restaurant the location also features a shop with winter specific merchandise, as well as a rental center with ski equipment during winter and bikes during the other seasons.

 # Project Description